 Ancient Keeper: Vigil, a Prothean virtual intelligence which maintained the facility on Ilos in the hopes that an organic race would reach the planet before the next Reaper invasion.
 It survives long enough to point Shepard towards the Conduit and give him/her a means of preventing the return of the Reapers.

 Armor and Magic Don't Mix: The greater the character's focus on tech or biotics, the less heavy the armor they can equip.
 Tali, Kaidan, Liara, and Adept, Sentinel, and Engineer Shepard can only wear light armor, and Liara and Sentinels don't even have any options for improving their competence with it.
 Garrus and Infiltrator or Vanguard Shepard start out with only light armor available but can invest skill points to unlock medium armor.
-Wrex, Ashley and Soldier Shepard, the most combat-focused characters, have access to medium armor from the start and can unlock heavy armor.
+Ashley and Soldier Shepard, the most combat-focused characters, have access to medium armor from the start and can unlock heavy armor.
+Wrex is an exception.
+He's got Biotics and has medium armor that can unlock heavy armor.
+However, he's a centuries old cunning warrior from a species of walking tanks, so he's likely put in the time necessary to become skilled with it.
 The later games in the series remove armor classes.

 The Colossus Armor sold by acquiring the Kassa Fabrication license has the highest damage reduction in the game and is available in light, medium, and heavy sets for your human, asari, quarian, turian, and krogan squadmates to wear.